rajeshv23/twydev.github.io/_posts/2019-07-24-clean-architecture.md

 **Last Responsible Moment**

-Defering implementation decisions to the last responsible moment can be advantageous as it provides decision makers more information without causing too much delay. (from Lean Software Development: An Agile Toolkit, by Mary and Tom Poppendieck).
+Deferring implementation decisions to the last responsible moment can be advantageous as it provides decision makers more information without causing too much delay. (from Lean Software Development: An Agile Toolkit, by Mary and Tom Poppendieck).

 {% include figure image_path="/assets/images/screenshots/last-responsible-moment.png" alt="" caption="Decision making time window" %}

 **Evolutionary Architecture**

-Even after implementing the software, an evolutionary design coupled with agile development approach provides the flexibility for the softare to continually improve and adopt to changing market, changing technology, and changing preferences.
+Even after implementing the software, an evolutionary design coupled with agile development approach provides the flexibility for the software to continually improve and adopt to changing market, changing technology, and changing preferences.

 ### Further Readings